 Are there other restrictions for elevated platforms placed on public lands?

 Yes.
-If you hunt on public land, your elevated platform must be portable.
+If you hunt on public lands, your elevated platform must be portable.
 Elevated platforms on public lands cannot be affixed or attached to any tree by nails, screws or bolts.
 However, a "T" bolt or similar device supplied by a tree stand manufacturer can be used.
 Screw-in tree steps are illegal on public lands.
 It is unlawful to use any item that penetrates through the bark of a tree in the construction or affixing of any device to assist in climbing a tree.

 Can I use a ground blind on public lands during the furbearer hunting seasons?
-Yes, but there are restrictions on the types of ground blinds that are legal on public lands.
+Yes.
+You can use a ground blind on public lands to hunt furbearers during the furbearer hunting seasons.
+However, only the following three types of ground blinds are legal on public lands: